OADA/oada-id-client-js/README.md

 Middleware for handling redirects from `getIDToken` or `getAccessToken` middlewares.
-In most case you will apply this middleware in two locations, one to receive `getIDToken` redirects and another to receive `getAccessToken` redirects.
+In most cases, you will apply this middleware in two locations, one to receive `getIDToken` redirects and another to receive `getAccessToken` redirects.